-The Managers Mobility Partnership is an agreement between the managers of four Silicon Valley cities (Palo Alto, Mountain View, Redwood City and Menlo Park) and Stanford University.
-The five partners agreed in May 2016 to work jointly to address transportation challenges facing their communities (read their signed compact).
+The Managers Mobility Partnership is a partnership between the managers of four Silicon Valley cities (Palo Alto, Mountain View, Redwood City and Menlo Park) and Stanford University.
+The five parties agreed in May 2016 to work jointly to address transportation challenges facing their communities (read their signed compact).
 Joint Venture convenes the five entities and provides staffing and administrative support.

-Thus far the group is working on bicycle infrastructure across their communities, by (1) expanding bike sharing programs, and providing those services as a unified coalition of cities; (2) filling the gaps in their north-south bike corridors, and improving the connections between their communities, so that there will be an interconnected regional network.
+Thus far the group is working on bicycle infrastructure across their communities, by (1) exploring bike sharing programs, and the possibility of providing those services as a unified collation of cities; (2) filling the gaps in their north-south bike corridors, and improving the connections between their communities, so that there will be an interconnected regional network.

 The group is also engaging Stanford students in the public policy and engineering programs, who are providing research and policy analysis.